 Laminate flooring is a very popular choice throughout the home as replicates the look of real wood while being a fraction of the cost.
 It is made up of a photographic applique layer which imitates solid wood.
 This is placed under a clear protective layer which allows durability.

 This wood effect laminate flooring allows your floor to be more water-resistant than solid wood, so you needn’t worry about the occasional spill.
 If the worst should happen and your flooring does undergo extensive damage, quality laminate flooring is affordable and easy to replace.

 Laminate flooring is suitable for every room of the house, from the dining room to the bathroom.
 It’s even a popular option for commercial buildings such as offices or shops, which see a lot of footfall.

-Because it’s more water resistant than solid wood, kitchen laminate flooring is a good option for a room which usually sees a lot of mess.
-The same applies for bathroom laminate flooring, which is both quick to clean and easy to replace should the worst happen.
+Because it’s more water-resistant than solid wood, kitchen laminate flooring is a good option for a room which usually sees a lot of mess.
+The same applies to bathroom laminate flooring, which is both quick to clean and easy to replace should the worst happen.
 However, if you aren’t after a wooden look, laminate tile flooring might be preferred for bathrooms as they replicate the look of tiles.

 Do I Need Underlay for Laminate?

 Underlay is an extra layer which goes between your flooring and the sub-floor of the house.
 This is recommended when installing laminate floors as it will prevent vapour from reaching the laminate wood.
 It will also help soundproof the room and add a little extra warmth.